 It's an interesting observation, and while it doesn't represent everyone, it got us thinking about what it takes for an "independent traveler" to create an affordable but experience-rich foray into truly local culture.

-It sounds simple enough, but can be difficult to execute; certainly most independent travelers have had trips on which, no matter how far afield they ventured, they ended up surrounded by other folks from their own country.
+Traveling like a local sounds simple enough, but can be difficult to execute; certainly most independent travelers have had trips on which, no matter how far afield they ventured, they ended up surrounded by other folks from their own country.
 Or perhaps they found themselves unable to discover where the "real" locals go, and ended up somewhat neither here nor there -- an eternal outsider.

 A Locals-Only Approach to Guided Tours